BREWERY GUIDESBREWERY INFONEWS FEED

 879 W Harbor Dr, Ste W14-E

 In 2021, North Park’s Mike Hess Brewing (MHB) brought tourist-locale Seaport Village its very first brewery-owned venue.
-The double-decker space is equipped with 23 taps dispensing the company’s ales and lager, plus hard kombucha, ciders, alcoholic slushies and the company’s Freeflow line of hard seltzers, all of which can be enjoyed along with Mexican food from culinary partner Quiero Tacos on an extensive outdoor patio (featuring live entertainment on Sundays) or a second-story bar dubbed “The Tower”.
+The double-decker space is equipped with 23 taps dispensing the company’s ales and lager, plus hard kombucha, ciders, alcoholic slushies and the company’s Freeflow line of hard seltzers, all of which can be enjoyed along with Mexican food from culinary partner Quiero on an extensive outdoor patio (featuring live entertainment on Sundays) or a second-story bar dubbed “The Tower”.
 Each offers choice people-watching and unimpeded waterfront views.
 In 2023, MHB doubled-down on Seaport Village, opening a second taproom a short walk away from the first spot.

 Stone Brewing Tap Room – Kettner